georgemihaila/rgb-led-matrix/README.md

 `make all`

-We have now build the dependencies the project will use in order to control the matrices
+We have now built the dependencies the project will use in order to control the matrices

 2. Set up the project